mansenfranzen/autodoc_pydantic/docs/source/developer_guide/how_to.rst

 Guides
 ======

-The following sections are specific to **autodoc_pydantic**'s implementation details and build upon previous understanding covered in the developers :ref:`explanation`.
+The following sections are specific to **autodoc_pydantic**'s implementation details and build upon previous understanding covered in the developers :ref:`explanation<expl_design>`.
 It is recommended to start there first before continuing here.

 -------------------
 Adding new features